 Meaning of KW in the Indonesian Language

-KW can also mean fake things.
-For example, you will see a seller in Indonesia sells Nike shoes, and then he gives information that the product he sells is [barang KW].
+But we usually use the word KW to refer to fake goods.
+For example, if you see someone in Indonesia selling Nike shoes, he gives information that the product he sells is [barang KW].
 It means that he shells fake Nike shoes and not the original Nike shoes.
-And if he gives information like, these shoes are [kw super], it means that the shoes he sells are fake Nike but have good quality even though it is fake Nike shoes.
+And if he gives information like these shoes are [KW super], it means that the shoes he sells are fake Nike but are of good quality.

 Examples of KW in Use

-In this section, I will gather example from movies, youtube videos, comics, and whatnot where the word [kw] is being used.
+In this section, I will gather examples from movies, YouTube videos, comics, and other media where the word [KW] is used.

-The first example is taken from a movie called Cek Tetangga Sebelah (2016).
+The first example is from the movie Cek Toko Sebelah, Season 1, Episode 1 (2018).
 Let's watch the scene below.

 Pak Nandar: Kata kang Maman kamu orang Papua.
 Hehe.
 Tapi kaya orang Timur Tengah.
 (Mr. Maman said that you are Papuan.
 Haha.
 But you look like people from Middle Eastern.)